apache/unomi/graphql/README.md

     http://localhost:8181/graphql

-The Graphql Playground is available at the following URL:
+The GraphQL UI is available at the following URL:

     http://localhost:8181/graphql-ui